 To secure a tribal loan, you need not be part of a Native American tribe.
 Tribal loans are available to all.

 Cottrell says each of NAFSA’s tribal lending members set their own eligibility requirements to secure a loan.
-Most lenders will set age restrictions (e.g. requiring borrowers to be 18 or older) and employment restrictions.
+Most lenders will set age restrictions (e.g., requiring borrowers to be 18 or older) and employment restrictions.
 They will also typically require the borrower to verify that they have a bank account.

-In order to borrow from NAFSA lenders, borrowers must:
+To borrow from NAFSA lenders, borrowers must: